beattie/cortex-m-stm32f3disc-quickstart/README.md

 This project was started from the cortex-m-quickstart project from [Cortex-M team][team].

+The examples that have been added or updated and the examples that have been tested:
+* hello (see notes for open issues)
+* serial

 ## Dependencies

 To build embedded programs using this template you'll need: